Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning

 \subsection{Ablation Studies}

-\paragraph{Both components of UDS contribute to performance.} We conduct ablation studies on the two components of UDS, as summarized in Table~\ref{tab:ablation_auds}.
-Using only the \emph{Nuclear Norm} consistently outperforms random selection, underscoring the importance of capturing intra-sample utility and diversity.
-Using only the \emph{Diversity Distance} also improves performance over the baseline, as discouraging redundancy among selected samples enhances overall utility.
+\paragraph{Both components of UDS contribute to performance.} Table~\ref{tab:ablation_auds} summarizes the ablations on the two components of UDS. \emph{Nuclear Norm} alone consistently outperforms random selection, underscoring the importance of capturing intra-sample utility and diversity.
+Similarly, \emph{Diversity Distance} improves upon the baseline by reducing redundancy.
 Combined, the two components complement each other to achieve the best results across all benchmarks, highlighting the necessity of jointly modeling sample utility, intra-sample diversity, and inter-sample diversity.